t9md/vim-ruby_eval/README.md

 ==================================
 Evaluate selected text as ruby code then print or insert.

-I love ruby, one of the goodness of ruby is it has several expression to express array or string.
+I love Ruby, one of the goodness of ruby is it has many way to express Array , String , etc..
-When I write other language such as Python or JavaScript and want to prepare array '[ "a", "b", "c", "d" ]'.
+When I write other Language such as Python or JavaScript and want to prepare array `[ "a", "b", "c", "d" ]`.
 You can write `%w(a b c d)` then select text , then execute `:RubyEvalInsert` to insert `[ "a", "b", "c", "d" ]` to buffer.